TABLE OF CONTENTS

 1. Deposits to the Account.

-Make deposits to the Account using any of these methods:
+Except for Account-only cash transfers, make deposits to the Account or any Sub-account using any of these methods:

-3 Feature subject to availability and restrictions/limitations.
+3. Feature subject to availability and restrictions/limitations.
 See Section B(9) “Our Right to Limit Transactions and Account Features” above for more information.
 A qualifying transfer must originate from an external account owned by a qualifying Customer or Account Owner.
-The external account must be linked to your Account.
+The external account must be linked to your Account or any Sub-account.
 The owner of the external account must validate the linking through the use of bank credentials and multi-factor authentication where applicable.

-4 THIRD-PARTY MONEY TRANSFER services used to deposit funds to Account may impose their own limits, fees, per transaction, daily, weekly or monthly limits on the frequency or amount of cash you may deposit to Account.
-Contact Customer Support to learn about locations offering cash transfers functionality.
+4. Fees apply for Allpoint and Green Dot deposits; see Schedule J for details.
+Third-party money transfer services used to deposit funds to Account may impose their own limits, fees, per transaction, daily, weekly or monthly limits on the frequency or amount of cash you may deposit to Account.

-2. No Cash, Paper Checks or Foreign Currency.
+2. No Direct Cash, Paper Checks, or Foreign Currency Deposits.

 We are not liable for any deposits, including cash, lost in the mail, lost in transit, or not received by us.
 Further, we do not accept the following types of deposits:

-- Cash– We do not accept deposits made in cash.
-Any cash transfers mailed to us will be sent back by standard U.S. mail to the Customer’s address on file.
+- Cash– We do not directly accept deposits made in cash.
+Any cash transfers mailed to us or Bluevine will be sent back by standard U.S. mail to the Customer’s address on file.
+See sub-section 1 above, captioned “Deposits to the Account.” for additional details regarding the use of third-party money transfer services used to deposit cash funds into the Account.

 - Foreign Currency– We do not accept deposits of foreign currency.
 Any deposits received in foreign currency will be sent back by standard U.S. mail to the Customer’s address on file.